web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ubuntu_server.md

 ![Installing system screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Installing_System.png)

 The installation is complete when you see a red banner at the top reading "Install complete!"
-Using your arrows, navigate to Reboot Now and hit enter.
+AND you have the option to "Reboot Now".
+Using your arrow keys, navigate to Reboot Now and hit enter.

 ![Install complete! screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Install_Complete.png)